 The standard applies to IFRSs that require or permit fair value measurements or disclosures and provides a single IFRS framework for measuring fair value and requires disclosures about fair value measurement.
-There is no significant impact on the Group's financial position and results of operations after the evaluation.
-And the Group will disclose the fair value measurement as the standard requires.
+There is no significant impact on the Company's financial position and results of operations after the evaluation.
+And the Company will disclose the fair value measurement as the standard requires.

-(b) The new standards and amendments issued by the IASB that may have an impact to the consolidated financial statements not yet approved by the FSC.
+(b) The new standards and amendments issued by the IASB that may have an impact to the parent-company-only financial statements not yet approved by the FSC.